- Faculty & Staff

 Specific examples of collusion include, but are not limited to, the following situations:

-A pair or larger group of students studies a problem and one of the students formally writes and/or types the results, the other members of the group copy the results, and each individual submits the work as their own.
+- Two or more students study a problem and one ostudent formally writes and/or types the results, the other members of the group copy the results, and each individual submits the work as their own.

 Violations of Academic Integrity Procedures